 EDAD 6385.
 Culturlly Proficnt Schl Ldrshp.
 3 Hours.

-In this course leadership candidates will develop an understanding of how organizational culture and climate intersects with diverse subcultures in the school and school community.
-Candidates will reflect on their own cultural biases and collect data on school culture, climate, and community to develop action plans that address need areas.
-Candidates will explore the application of organizational, communication, multicultural, and cultural proficiency theories and models to day-to-day practice.
+Leadership candidates develop an understanding of how organizational culture and climate intersects with diverse subcultures in the school and school community.
+Candidates reflect on their own cultural biases and collect data on school culture, climate, and community to develop action plans that address need areas.
+Candidates explore the application of organizational, communication, multicultural, and cultural proficiency theories and models to practice.

 EDAD 6387.
 Thesis.
 3 Hours.